jgeorge1316/Senior-Design-2025/models/README.md

 | Wrong Count | 95 | 0 | 203 | 1 |

 ## [single_model0.3.1.pt](https://github.com/jgeorge1316/Senior-Design-2025/blob/main/models/single_model0.3.1.pt)
 Trained using 1500 for each target species, and ~1300 for none.
-Took ~19 minutes to train on the Lambda AI Workstation (other tasks were being done in parallel during training).
+Took ~19 minutes to train 10 epochs on the Lambda AI Workstation (other tasks were being done in parallel during training).
 Accuracy results are on all images for each class that were **NOT** used in training.
 That means that these results are much more relevant and not skewed by the training and validation images.

 | 0.3.1 | narrowleaf cattail | none | phragmites | purple loosestrife |
 | --- | --- | ---| --- | --- |